MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 Yes, you can reuse the same code-signing certificate for multiple extensions.
 Code-signing certificates have a validity period defined over time.

-### What certificate format is accepted?
+### Which certificate format is accepted?
-Currently we accept only `.pfx` certificates.
-However, if you have other certificate format please check with your certificate provider to provide you `.pfx` or transform your certificate to `.pfx`.
-Steps how to perform such transformation can easily be found online.
+Currently we only accept `.pfx` certificates.
+However, if you have other certificate format, check with your certificate provider to provide you `.pfx` file or convert your certificate to `.pfx`.
+Another option is to search online on how to convert a certificate to `.pfx` format.

 ## Questions about names, affixes, and ID ranges